Highlights of draft U.N. North Korea sanctions resolution

-The United States on Thursday proposed a draft United Nations Security Council resolution that would dramatically tighten sanctions on North Korea following Pyongyang's recent nuclear test and missile launch.
+The United Nations Security Council is due to vote on Wednesday on a U.S.-Chinese-drafted resolution that would dramatically tighten sanctions on North Korea following Pyongyang's recent nuclear test and missile launch.

-Here is an overview of the draft resolution circulated to the 15-member council:
+Here is an overview of the draft resolution, which was circulated to the 15-member council last Thursday:

 CONVENTIONAL ARMS